 You wish to measure the possible impact that Brexit could have on your company?
 Make the BREXIT IMPACT SCAN !

-Whatever form Brexit takes, what is certain is that on 1 January 2021, at the latest, commercial exchanges with the United Kingdom will be marked by customs formalities and border controls.
+Whatever form Brexit takes, what is certain is that commercial exchanges with the United Kingdom will be marked by customs formalities and border controls.

 In a “No Deal” scenario, after the departure of the United Kingdom we can expect changes to the practicalities of trading with the country, such as the imposition of customs procedures and duties, in addition to potential changes in compliance standards for exported products.